UPPMAX/linux-command-line-201/docs/evaluations/20250602/README.md

 - Number of learners on Day 1:
     - Showing up: 15 (38% showing up)
     - Being present most of the time: 11 (28% actively participating)

+## Feedback in chat

+> Hi, I’m sorry but I need to leave!
+> Thank you for the course, it was very useful.
+> I look forward to the course evaluation.
+Bye!